Shopping Center Landlords Redefine Portfolios as Retailers Blend Brick-and-Mortar Stores With Online Sales

 Although it is still early the process, the initial results look promising, said Sandeep Lakhmi Mathrani, CEO of GGP told investment analysts this month.

 “You should note,” Mathrani said, “over 90% of online shoppers have visited a mall during the same three-month period.
 In addition, consumers who shop e-commerce and the store, shop an average nine times a year compared to web-only shoppers who shop three times per year.”

-Mathrani said he believes e-commerce is doing nothing more than taking over the role historically played by catalogues and retailers, and that landlords need to adapt their real estate to meet that trend.
+Mathrani said he believes e-commerce is taking over the role formerly played by catalogues and retailers, and that landlords need to adapt their real estate to meet that trend.